ArpanMaheshwari144/Complete-ExpressJS/README.md

 ```sh
 npm i -g nodemon
 ```
-This will download nodemon globally
+This will download nodemon globally.

 Now install express with this command:
 ```sh
 npm i -g express
 ```
-This will download expess globally
+This will download expess globally.

 Also you can run the files by the help of nodemon using this command:
 ```sh